Environmental Sciences Majors Newsletter

 Distinguished Majors Program

 The Department of Environmental Sciences participates in the College's Distinguished Majors Program designed for highly qualified students with an overall GPA of 3.4 or above.
 This study plan requires 12 hours of advanced work (6 hours for advanced course work related to the research specialization and 6 hours of Supervised/Thesis Research).
 These 12 credits may be used toward the EVSC major electives requirement.
-It is best to begin this program in the early portion of your third year.
+It is best to begin this program in the early part of your third year.
 The project must be completed by the semester you plan to graduate.

-For additional information, consult https://evsc.as.virginia.edu/undergraduate-research-opportunities or contact Mr. Tom Smith (tms9a@virginia.edu).
-Applications for admission to the program are required by early October (for exact deadlines please contact the DMP director), for a planned graduation the following May or August, and no later than mid-April for a planned graduation the following December.
+mpleted by the semester you plan to graduate.
+For additional information, consult https://evsc.as.virginia.edu/undergraduate-research-opportunities or contact Mr. Bob Davis (red3u@virginia.edu).
+Applications for admission to the program are required in early October (for exact deadlines please contact the DMP director), for a planned graduation the following May or August, and no later than mid-April for a planned graduation the following December.
 It is best to apply well ahead of these deadlines.

 Senior Thesis Program

 The senior thesis option is available for all EVSC majors, regardless of GPA.
 As with the DMP, these students will work similarly with a faculty member to develop a research idea, conduct the research, write a senior thesis, and present/defend this work.
 Senior thesis students can earn six credits of Supervised/Thesis Research, which can count toward the EVSC major elective credit.
-Interested students should see the faculty member with whom they would like to work and explore the program with them, or contact Mr. Tom Smith to discuss research opportunities.
+Interested students should see the faculty member with whom they would like to work and explore the program with them or contact Mr. Davis to discuss research opportunities.

 Supervised Research and Independent Study

 Supervised Research is not only a component of the Distinguished Majors and Senior Thesis Programs; indeed, any EVSC major may conduct supervised research.
 Supervised Research is an excellent way to learn specific lab or field techniques as part of a faculty member’s research project.
 Students will use these research methodologies to generate data and analyze and produce results.
 To become involved, you should contact a faculty member whose area of research is of interest to you.
-If you simply want to gain lab or field experiences, then seek their advice on how to proceed.
+If you simply want to gain lab or field experience, then seek their advice on how to proceed.
 If you have your own research topic to propose, then seek their agreement to supervise your project.
 Such a project would usually involve background reading, data collection or analysis or any set of scientific research components agreed to by you and your supervisor, and a written report on your findings.
-Some projects may require more than one semester to complete, and some may even lead to publication in scientific journals or presentation at conferences.
+Some projects may require more than one semester to complete, and some may even lead to publication in scientific journals or presentations at conferences.
 The experience of completing an undergraduate research project, besides being intellectually rewarding, provides excellent preparation for graduate work.
-Those who are considering graduate study are strongly encouraged to conduct a Supervised Research project in their third or fourth years.
+Those who are considering graduate study are strongly encouraged to conduct a Supervised Research project in their third or fourth year.

 Independent Study projects are developed in a similar manner, by contacting the faculty member with whom you would like to work, but Independent Study projects are not necessarily directly related to ongoing research efforts.
 Rather, they allow students to learn about an interesting and relevant topic (effectively on their own) that might be appropriate for a course, but that may not be specifically offered in our curriculum.
 This is accomplished typically through reviewing literature, with a variety of on-campus or off-campus experiences, under the supervision of an EVSC faculty member.